 Experiential learning is listed as one of the 10 metrics in the Ontario's new performance-based funding model for colleges and universities.
 Hence, further enhancing SoCS co-op programs has multiple benefits.
 On the other hand, the number of co-op placement positions is limited, especially during the summer terms.
-The CEPS Dean's office has led the efforts on introducing summer academic term for SoCS and the School of Engineering.
+The CEPS Dean's office has led the efforts on introducing summer academic term for SoCS and School of Engineering (SoE).
 SoCS fully supports this initiative.
 We are also exploring the possibility of making co-op training mandatory for our BCH.CS and BCH.SE programs (Action Plan E.2.1).

-Figure 8 also shows that the 3-year BComp General degree is the least attractive program in SoCS.
-There were only 24 applicants in Fall 2013 and 82 in Fall 2021, accounts for only ~2% of the total applicants.
+Figure 8-Figure 8 also shows that the 3-year BComp General degree is the least attractive program in SoCS.
+There were only 21 applicants in Fall 2016 and 53 in Fall 2019, accounts for <2% of the total applicants [will update to 2021 data].
 While not being a popular option, this program can be restructured to serve as a graceful exit route for students in other SoCS programs who run into insurmountable difficulty in completion, especially if co-op training is required for BCH.CS and BCH.SE programs.